garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo-boost-your-website-s-ranking.md

 ---
 title: "The Ultimate Guide to SEO: Boost Your Website's Ranking"
-date: 2022-08-31T10:00:00
+date: 2022-10-25T08:00:00
 draft: false
-description: "Learn the best strategies to improve your website's SEO and increase its visibility in search engine rankings."
+description: "Learn everything you need to know about SEO in this comprehensive guide.
+Find actionable tips and tricks to improve your website's ranking on search engines."
 categories:
 - "Digital Marketing"
 tags: